Slavery in Hungary: Serfdom in Hungary

 The reason to why the Hungarian landlords chose to transform slavery to serfdom has been a topic of discussion and is not confirmed, but one suggestion is the fact that changes in the agriculture during this time period, in which many landlords owned more split propertires, demanding different ways of land cultivation, made serfdom more financially practical than chattel slavery.

 This transformation took place during a time period in which chattel slavery were phased out in most of Christian Western Europe due to the rhetoric of the church, who principally disliked Christians enslaving other Christians, and used an anti-slavery rhetoric.

-By the 14th century, chattel slavery appear to have died out in Hungary and the transition of the Hungarian peasantry from slavery to serfdom completed.
+By the 14th century, chattel slavery appears to have died out in Hungary and the transition of the Hungarian peasantry from slavery to serfdom completed.
 Serfdom in Hungary was however similar to slavery in many ways.
 In contrast to a servi-slave, a libertini-serf was legally a free citizen, their labor were regulated and they need only work for the landlord during a specific part of the year; however, the libertini could still in effect be inherited, bought and sold, and had a legal obligation to work for their landlord, although their work was now regulated.